jason6q/cloud-slurm/README.md

 ### Setting up NFS
 Install the NFS Server wherever you plan on hosting this drive.
 For my case, it will be my head node.

-### Maintaining Static IP addresses For Tailscale.
-So one obstacle we may encounter is that our nodes aren't guaranteed to have 24/7 up-time.
-Henceforth, we need to make sure that when these nodes re-connect to our Tailscale network they maintain the same IP Address always; otherwise you'd have to keep modifying the `slurm.conf` to concur with the new IP Address.

-I think there are several ways to go about this; but this is what I do at the moment. **It does require a shared network drive or some form of persistent storage**.

 #### Head Node
 ```
 sudo apt update